 Here in Part 1, we'll cover Demographics; Challenges, Trends & Economy; and Tech Usage & Investments.
-Stay tuned for Part 2.
+Check out Part 2 here.

 Each year, we see subtle changes in the demographic data of our readership, as businesses further align their strategies with overarching market trends.
 In line with this, we continue to see industrial distributors expand their reach into new product lines, as they seek to establish their businesses as “one-stop shops.”
 And while MRO supplies always takes top billing amongst the distributors within this marketplace, other associated categories (safety, tools) are represented in nearly as many distributors.

 Likewise, 53 percent of survey respondents said that the number of product categories they carry has expanded within the last year — a figure that’s been consistently above 50 percent over the past ten years, though has been as high as 69 percent.
 The number of companies adding product lines also appears to increase in lockstep with heavy periods of consolidation, as distributors establish product extensions through acquisition.

 We’ll dig deeper into the primary concerns within our next segment, but the variety of product lines these distributors sell should provide some cushion as certain industries take a beating throughout this recent downturn.
 It appears that diversification strategies extend to the industries where our survey respondents keep a customer base, with many markets well represented.
 Outside of manufacturing/processing, where 83 percent of respondents sell product, readers’ interests extended well into diverse end markets like construction, mining, energy, government and more.